cosmicc/LEDSmartClock/README.md

 - Adjusts brightness automatically from ambient light, with user bias controls.
 - Exposes a status dashboard and a full configuration portal over Wi-Fi.
 - Supports OTA updates from the web interface using `firmware.bin`.
+- Exports and imports configuration backups as JSON so settings can move across firmware versions.

 ## Web Interface